khoaxtru20/khoaxtru20.github.io/_posts/2017-12-05-projection-mapping.md

 ##### Why

 ### Takeaways
+-->

 ### Results
-One thing we didn't have time to get to was integrating words or audio to describe the visuals.
+One thing we didn't get to was integrating words or audio to describe the visuals.
 See below the text we would have included.

 <div style="position:relative;height:0;padding-bottom:56.25%; margin-bottom:2%"><iframe src="https://www.youtube.com/embed/lmco2M9fkuI?ecver=2" width="640" height="360" frameborder="0" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div>